dennisdunn/blinkenmachine/README.md

 ### VM

-The **Blinken Machine** ```VM``` continuously applies finite state machine to a state object.
+The **Blinken Machine** *VM* continuously applies a finite state machine to a state object.
 At each timestep the new state is calcualted by applying the FSM function to the current state, the new state is displayed, and finally the current state is updated to the new state.

 Event handlers can be registered for the **on_load**, **on_update**, **on_run**, and **on_halt**